Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 So just to explicitly point out the syntax:

 `example_function<'a>` is saying "for any lifetime called `'a`...".
-You can then use this lifetime in the function.
+You can then go on to use this lifetime in the remainder of the type definition.

-`&'a i32` says "This is a reference to an integer that has lifetime `'a`", which means it has to last as long as "any lifetime", but it does not, only as long as the function's scope.
+`&'a i32` says "This is a reference to an integer that has lifetime `'a`", which means it has to last as long as "any lifetime".
+However, `b` happens to only have a lifetime that lasts as long as the function's scope, so Rust complains.

-In other words, the reference to `b` is valid for the lifetime of the function `example_function`.
-When the return value is dereferenced in `main`, Rust complains because `example_function` is over, so it's lifetime has expired.

 (Now at this point you might be asking how you actually would return a reference to `3` in Rust... that's a more complicated question and the answer is to put it on the heap.
-Look up the`box` type to learn more.)
+Look up the `Box` type to learn more.)

 But on to bigger fish!